 I LOVE HIM SO!

-So what does a red hen and a beetle bug have to do with Abba Father?
+So what do a red hen and a beetle bug have to do with Abba Father?
 More than I ever could have guessed.
 In every culture, the ladybug has an exceptional name and meaning.
-In Hebrew, it is quite interesting that this tiny creature is called ‘parat Moshe Rabbenu’ which means Moses cow.
+In Hebrew, it is quite interesting that this tiny creature is called ‘parat Moshe Rabbenu, ’ which means Moses cow.
 Yes, and it’s also called ‘little Messiah’ and ‘Moses little horse.’

 These beetles were part of an old children’s jingle.
 “Ladybug, ladybug, fly away home.
 Your house is on fire; your children will burn.
 “Except little Nan, who sits in a pan, weaving gold laces as fast as she can.”